Azure-Samples/active-directory-dotnet-demo-tdlr/README.md

 ### Register an app with Azure AD

 You'll first need to register an app in the Azure Management Portal so that your version of tdlr; can sign users in and get information from Azure AD.
-In order to do so, you will need an Azure Subscription.
-If you don't already have an Azure subscription, you can get a free subscription by signing up at [http://azure.com](http://azure.com).
-All of the Azure AD features used by this sample are available free of charge.

-You'll also need an Azure Activce Directory tenant in which to register your application.
-Every Azure subscription has an associated tenant, which you are free to use.
+You'll need an Azure Activce Directory tenant in which to register your application.
+For more information on how to get an Azure AD tenant, please see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/).
 You may also wish to create an additional tenant, since the tdlr; app is 'multi-tenant' - it allows users from any organization to sign up & sign in.
 You'll want to create a few users in your tenant(s) for testing purposes - a guest user with a personal MSA account will not work for this sample.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.